Learning Outcomes and Program Foundations

 Education: Pre-trip activities and common readings introduce participants and leaders to the social issue at the heart of the trip, provide context for the issue as it relates to the host community, and open discussion regarding personal connections to the issue.

-Reflection: Leaders will engage the entire team (and sometimes members of the community) in reflection discussions and activities either every day or every other day.
+Reflection: Leaders will engage the entire team (and sometimes members of the community) in reflection discussions and activities every day.
 Reflection helps the team think critically about their experiences, evaluate the role they play in addressing social issues, and consider ways to move toward a life of active citizenship.
+Time is set aside for this to take place individually and as a group, and occurs both organically and through structured activities.

 Reorientation: Back on campus, leaders and participants have the opportunity to share their experiences with others, engage a wider audience in service and continued education on social issues, and make informed choices that benefit the local and global community.